adityam/filter/vim-README.md

 Wrapping lines
 ---------------

 By default, long lines are not wrapped.
-If you want to wrap long lines, set
+If your source code has long lines, there are two alternatives.
+First, you can allow the lines to break at spaces by setting

     \definevimtyping
         [...]